FinleyFraser/LawsforFS/Stapleton County Economy Injuction Act of 2024.md

 "(A) ‘OEA Loan Fraud’ shall be recognized as an unlawful criminal offense within Stapleton County.

 (B) OEA Loan Fraud shall be defined as doing any of the following acts:

 (B1) Lying about any part of a business's status to gain funds from the OEA.

-(B3) Failing to pay the loan back in time or in the correct amounts.
+(B3) Failing to pay the loan back in time or failing to pay the correct amounts or more.

 (B4) Using loan money to fund crimes."

 **SECTION 4:** Chapter 8, Section 9 of the Firestone Criminal Code shall be established and titled "§9 - EWC Inquiry Obstruction"